Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 ## Common cleanup

-1. Remove the workarea so the space can be reused.
+1. Remove the work area so the space can be reused.

    ```bash
    ncn-mw# rm -rf /run/initramfs/overlayfs/workingarea